Special Weather Statement issued for Humboldt County by NWS - News Break

 Special Weather Statement issued for Humboldt County by NWS

-Effective: 2021-06-22 16:45:00 PDT Expires: 2021-06-22 17:30:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Humboldt County SIGNIFICANT WEATHER ADVISORY FOR NORTH CENTRAL HUMBOLDT COUNTY UNTIL 530 PM PDT At 443 PM PDT, Doppler radar was tracking a strong thunderstorm near McDermitt, moving north at 15 mph.
-Nickel size hail and wind gusts of 50 to 55 mph will be possible with this storm.
-Locations impacted include McDermitt.alerts.weather.gov
+Effective: 2021-06-21 16:00:00 PDT Expires: 2021-06-21 22:15:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Humboldt County SIGNIFICANT WEATHER ADVISORY FOR SOUTHEASTERN HUMBOLDT COUNTY UNTIL 1015 PM PDT At 934 PM PDT, remote weather sensor reported a strong thunderstorm 11 miles southwest of Winnemucca, moving northeast at 25 mph.
+Wind gusts of 50 to 55 mph, or greater, will be possible with this storm.
+Locations impacted include Winnemucca and Winnemucca Airport.
+This storm will continue to produce strong, sudden gusts.alerts.weather.gov